 NY criminal background reports contain a lot of information about the entire history of someone’s criminal past.
 Included in most reports will be arrests, warrants, convictions, felonies, sex offenses, misdemeanors, traffic violations, criminal court cases, prison and jail information including parole or probation.
 In some instances, the requesting agency will also receive job, licensing and employment information.
 The details contained with be based on the authorization of the requesting entity.
 Only individuals can request a copy of their own criminal record.
 The general public is not allowed to make requests for another person.

-The state is not a point of contact for gun dealers in the state, and they require no background check be performed before the sale of guns.
+The state is not a point of contact for gun dealers in the state, and they require no New York state background check be performed before the sale of guns.
 However, all transfers of firearms must be handled by a licensed dealer except between family members.
-Licensed gun dealers must contact the FBI and run a full background check using NICS before selling to a buyer.
+Licensed gun dealers must contact the FBI and run a full background check in NY using NICS before selling to a buyer.
 Dealers must also keep detailed transaction records.
 Legally, dealers can charge $10 per transaction.
 For 2018, the state processed 382,495 background checks to sell guns.

 On average 358,614 gun checks annually are being conducted through NICS in California.